 Chicago’s new Armours, Swifts, and Palmers are for the most part not entrepreneurs or inventors but formally trained managers—more like bureaucrats than the buccaneering capitalists of old.
 They bring a different perspective to the business of city-building than did their predecessors, if for no other reason than so many of their firms are based in the suburbs.
 For the new breed, it’s not a matter of seeing their relationship to the city is a new way, but of having a relationship at all.

 Chicago continued to make people rich after the golden age, nonetheless, and a few of them continued to use their wealth to make Chicagoland a better place according to their lights.
 An interesting throwback to an earlier Chicago, and an earlier type of Chicago businessman, was Gary C. Comer, the billionaire founder of the Land’s End mail order clothing firm.
 Comer grew up n the Grand Crossing neighborhood during the Depression is the son of a railroad employee and a stay-at-home mom.
-Land’s End, which became the second largest apparel-only mail order business and the world's largest clothing Web site, was run out of a basement apartment in Chicago.
-Among his gifts were some $50 million to his old neighborhood including new housing and the Gary Comer Youth Center, a new $30 million building not far from his childhood home, donations of more than $84 million to build or expand children hospitals at the University of Chicago.
+Land’s End, which briefly became the second largest apparel-only mail order business and the world's largest clothing Web site, was run out of a basement apartment in Chicago.
+Among his gifts were some $50 million to his old neighborhood including new housing and the Gary Comer Youth Center, a new $30 million building not far from his childhood home, and donations of more than $84 million to build or expand children hospitals at the University of Chicago.

-Today’s rich are not only from new families, they have taken up new causes.
+Today’s rich not only come from new families, they have taken up new causes.
 The $39 million donated by philanthropist Irving B. Harris toward the cost of the Joan W. and Irving B. Harris Music and Dance Theater in Millennium Park—a mid-sized house intended as a home to no fewer than a dozen local arts groups— was the largest gift (in nominal dollars) made by an individual donor to a Chicago performing arts organization.

 Like most heirs to a great fortune, the younger generations of Pritzkers cultivated interests other than making money.
 Conversations at family gatherings touch on such subjects as Himalayan art cosmology and paleontology, and the Museum of Contemporary Art.
-A recent Pritzker gift of $30 million to the University of Chicago for biomedical research was the largest ever received by that university in more than a century of receiving large gifts.
-In addition to medical research, the family backs local cultural institutions from the Art Institute of Chicago (the Pritzker wing) to the Lincoln Park Zoo (the Pritzker Children’s Zoo) and its sponsorship of the annual $100,000 Pritzker Architecture Prize, sometimes referred to as "the Nobel Prize of Architecture," owes not a little to that family’s consciousness of Chicago’s heritage in that field.
+A recent Pritzker gift of $30 million to the University of Chicago for biomedical research was the largest received by that university in more than a century of receiving large gifts.
+In addition to medical research, the Pritzker family backs local cultural institutions from the Art Institute of Chicago (the Pritzker wing) to the Lincoln Park Zoo (the Pritzker Children’s Zoo) and its sponsorship of the annual $100,000 Pritzker Architecture Prize, sometimes referred to as "the Nobel Prize of Architecture," owes not a little to that family’s consciousness of Chicago’s heritage in that field.
 They added to it with the Frank Gehry-designed Jay Pritzker Pavilion in Millennium Park.
 Today as in the 1800s, one of the purposes of the civic gift is to teach people who gave it. ●